 '''

-registry:

-prefix: gcr.io/<google-project-id>/<prefix>

-enabled: true</prefix>
+config:

+BinderHub:

+use_registry: true

+image_prefix: gcr.io/<google-project-id>/<prefix>-

 '''

 - "<google-project-id>" can be found in the JSON file that you pasted above.
 It is the text that is in the project_id field.
-This is the project ID, which may be different from the project name. - "<prefix>" can be any string, and will be prepended to image names.
-We recommend something descriptive such as binder-dev or binder-prod.
+This is the project ID, which may be different from the project name. - "refix>" can be any string, and will be prepended to image names.
+We recommend something descriptive such as binder-dev- or binder-prod- (ending with a is useful).